Mark Forrest (radio presenter): Career

 He presented a Sunday morning show between 9am and midday on BBC Radio York, starting in September 2012 and finishing in May 2013.
-The show focussed on topics relating to the outdoors.
+The show focused on topics relating to the outdoors.

 Forrest joined BBC Radio 3 as a network presenter in 2017, and later became a newsreader.
 In February 2018, he joined BBC Radio 4 as a newsreader, news presenter and continuity announcer.
 He presented the Six O'Clock News, Midnight News and Shipping Forecast on the station, in addition to presenting shorter news bulletins and providing continuity between programmes.
 Between 2021 and 2022, Forrest also presented News Briefing and read the news on the Today Programme.
 In January 2025, Forrest left BBC Radio 4.

 In January 2019, Forrest was announced as one of the presenters on the then upcoming radio station Scala Radio (which is now known as Magic Classical).
 Forrest began presenting the weekday drivetime show on the station from the point of the station's launch in March 2019, at which point he stopped working on Radio 3.
-He presented the show from his home studio, located at his farm in the Yorkshire Dales; he worked as a farmer for some of the rest of the day.
+He presented the show from his home studio, located at his farm in the Yorkshire Dale, working on the farm for some of the rest of the day.
 The station broadcast on DAB from the point of launch.
 Forrest moved to a Monday-Thursday evening slot from a weekday morning slot in 2023.
-In 2024, he left Scala Radio, as the station stopped broadcasting presenter-led programming after 1pm on weekdays.
+In 2024, he left Scala Radio when the station stopped broadcasting presenter-led programming after 1pm on weekdays.

 In 2024, he returned to BBC Radio 3, this time to present programmes.
 He is one of the presenters of Radio 3 in Concert and of BBC Radio 3's Breakfast.

-Forrest has covered weekend programmes on Smooth Radio in the UK.
+Forrest has also covered weekend programmes on Smooth Radio in the UK.
 He has sat in for Stephen Nolan on BBC Radio 5 Live.